 Once you have a Green Card, you may apply for U.S. citizenship after you have been in the United States for a certain period of time.

 How to Apply

 Issued by the U.S. Department of Labor, a permanent labor certification lets your employer hire you to work permanently in the United States.

 This document certifies that there are not sufficient U.S. workers able, willing, qualified, and available to accept the job that you intend to accept.
 It also certifies that, if you were hired, the wages and working conditions of U.S. workers in similar jobs would not be adversely affected.

 Your employer must apply for a permanent labor certification on your behalf.
 You cannot apply yourself.
-If you are employed at WSU, ask your hiring department to consult with Global Services.
+If you are employed at WSU, ask your hiring department to consult with International Student and Scholar Services.